omidarmat/onLearn/sql.md

   );
 ```

 Understanding subqueries can be difficult since they can be used in many places in another query.
 But why is it hard?
 Because anywhere you use a subquery, you have to change the shape or type of its returned data so that it would be usable in its outer query.
-Some queries might produce a single value, while others will return some rows.
-Some of them might even produce a column.
+Some queries might produce **a single value**, while others will return **some rows**.
+Some of them might even produce **a column**.
 Therefore, understanding the **shape** of query result is key.

 Take these queries as examples: